Do I need a student visa?

 If I change schools, do I pay again?

-No. If you have been accepted to more than one school and paid the fee using the SEVIS ID number of a school you will not be attending, you will not have to pay the fee again.
-Bring the I-20s of both the school for which you paid the fee and the school you will be attending, as well as your SEVIS fee payment receipt, to the consulate.
+No. If you have been accepted to more than one school and paid the fee using the SEVIS ID number of a school you will not attend, you do not have to pay the fee again.
+Bring the I-20 from the school for which you paid the fee, the I-20 from the school you will attend, and your SEVIS fee receipt when you go to the consulate.

 Who is not required to pay SEVIS ?